njmaysonet/vrgameweb/README.md

 # VR Game Website

 This is a test build of a Senior Design Project for a VR Game.
+This copy is for my personal records and to demonstrate some of the type of code that I developed.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.